-- The 10 factors critical to a stable occlusion and how applying them results in long-term success of your general and cosmetic cases.
+Identify the 10 factors critical to a stable occlusion resulting in the long-term success of general and cosmetic cases

-- How to identify, prior to treatment, which patients pose a risk of future instability.
+Explain how to identify, prior to treatment, which patients pose a risk of future instability

-- Step by step processes utilizing checklists for functional-esthetic analysis and treatment planning.
+Utilize checklists for functional-esthetic analysis and treatment planning

-- How to efficiently take the necessary diagnostic records for comprehensive diagnosis and treatment planning.
+Employ diagnostic records for comprehensive diagnosis and treatment planning

-- A thorough examination process and how to implement it in your practice.
+Define a thorough examination process and how to implement in practice

-- How understanding occlusion saves you time, increases profitability and reduces stress.
+Recognize how occlusion saves time, increases profitability, and reduces stress

 Target Audience: General Dentists, Specialists, Lab Technicians